 Iranian traditional music is rich and holds a deep spiritual dimension.
 The tradition of Persian music dates back to many centuries ago, and plenty of instruments have been created in Persia.
 Entering the world of Persian classical music is stepping into a world that arouses all the senses.

 Archaeological evidence shows that the development of music in Iran finds its origin in its first civilizations.
 Instruments, texts, and paintings testify from the emergence of musicians as far as the Elam civilization.
-Even if we have few pieces of information about the tradition of music under the great Persian Empire of the Achaemenids, we know that it was already central part in the court's life.
-Greek historians have written that before fighting against the Assyrian army, Cyrus the Great sung a heroic hymn and it was a brass band which announced the attack.
+Even if we have few pieces of information about the tradition of music under the great Persian Empire of the Achaemenids, we know that it was already a central part of the court's life.
+Greek historians have written that before fighting against the Assyrian army, Cyrus the Great sang a heroic hymn and it was a brass band that announced the attack.
 In Iranian mythology, the glorious king Jamshid is credited for the invention of music.

 It's during the Sassanid era that Persian music finds its authentic roots, and many documents from this period testify of its importance.
 Musicians are depicted, for instance, in several Sassanian bas-reliefs, such as Taq-e Bostan, in Kermanshah.
 At that time, music was not a simple entertainment for the court but was seen as a way for men to communicate with God.

-Many famous musicians lived by the Sassanian court, among which one of the founding father of Iranian music, Barbad.
-This highly respected poet and musician played for the king Khoswro II and he is considered as the inventor of the musical tradition, as we know it today.
+Many famous musicians lived by the Sassanian court, among which one of the founding fathers of Iranian music, Barbad.
+This highly respected poet and musician played for king Khoswro II and he is considered the inventor of the musical tradition, as we know it today.

 Under the Qajar Dynasty, many famous musicians contributed to developing the art of Persian music.
 In the same time, as the Qajar kings were particularly attracted by Western countries, influences from the musical principles of the West started to enter the traditional music of Iran.
 Mirza Abdollah, a tar and setar player of the Qajar court, has played a major role in establishing Persian music by teaching it in conservatories and universities.
 He is viewed as one of the most significant musicians in Iran's history.